Boston University CTE Center and Brain Bank: Chris Nowinski

 Dr. Chris Nowinski is the co-founder and current CEO of the Concussion Legacy Foundation, an organization dedicated to the awareness and prevention of concussions in every level of sport.
 Concussions in American football is particularly important to Nowinski as he himself experienced a significant brain injury while playing football at Harvard University.
 Nowinski partnered with researchers from Boston University to create the VA-BU-CLF Brain Bank.

 Lisa McHale

 Lisa McHale currently acts as the director of family relations for the VA-BU-CLF Brain Bank, working with families of former athletes to help them understand CTE and the mission of the Boston University CTE Center.
 McHale joined the Concussion Legacy Foundation in 2010, first acting as the Volunteer and Family Coordinator.
-McHale has personal experience with families dealing with the effects of CTE, as her husband Tom McHale, a former American football player, passed away in 2008 due to complications from the disease.
+McHale has personal experience with families dealing with the effects of CTE, as her husband Tom McHale, a former American football player, died in 2008 due to complications from the disease.